10 Apps for Web Designers Using a Mac

 Apple computers are known for their simplicity in design and excellence in performance.
 These are the two basic reasons that entice web designers and developers to use Macs as their work computer.

-There are oodles of third party applications out there for web designers and web developers who use Macs.
-In this article, we share with you the top ten applications that web designers/developers on a Mac will find useful.
+There are oodles of third-party applications out there for web designers and web developers who use Macs.
+In this article, we share with you the top ten web design apps for Mac that web designers/developers will find useful.

-Though not all of them are exclusively for Macs, they are all build with Mac users in mind (and not haphazardly ported over for compatibility).
+Though not all of them are exclusively for Macs, they are all built with Mac users in mind (and not haphazardly ported over for compatibility).

 TextMate is an comprehensive text editor application designed exclusively for the Mac computer; it is the premier example of how text editors should function.
 A premium application, a MUST have for all web designers.

 Paparazzi! is a basic tool for the Mac OS X which enables the user to take screenshots of entire web pages without any external editing.
 This tool relies on the Cocoa API and WebKit framework, written in C. A great tool for designers who need to capture entire web pages for design mockup presentations or as web graphics on a site they’re making.

 Nvu is a high-performance WYSIWYG (What You See Is What You Get) editor built around Gecko (the rendering engine for Mozilla-based browsers).
 This application runs on Mac OS X 10.2.8 or later which makes web designing a cinch even to beginning-level web builders.

 Think is an excellent application for making you focus on the task at hand.
 This application creates an ‘Illumination Panel’ that replaces the Mac OS dock by creating a list of applications that you use to select the application you want to ‘Focus’ on.
 This is an essential application for those that are easily distracted by other things such as Instant Messaging, Twitter, and emails.